deanak1987/TCSS702_Capstone/README.md

 To begin splitting the WSIs into tiles, a new data frame called images_to_process is created which will keep track of the WSIs that still need to be processed in the event of a stop to the process so that it can be resumed.

 The processor utilizes parallel processing to reduce processing time.
-The number of processors being utilized is determied by taking the floor of the square root of available CPU processors as shown by:
+The number of processors being utilized is determined by taking the floor of the square root of available CPU processors as shown by:
 ```
 process_count = math.isqrt(len(os.sched_getaffinity(0)))
 ```